eclecticlogic/eclecticlogic.github.io/_posts/2014-11-11-of-slurpees-and-bean-burrittos.md

 There are 2,760 class names that are greater than 50 characters in length.
 Among the largest are:

 - "Has This Type Pattern Tried To Sneak In Some Generic Or Parameterized Type Pattern matching Stuff Anywhere Visitor" (from Apache ServiceMix aspectJ 1.8.0)
-- "Web Get Number Of Parent Process Instances With Active User And Activity Instance Expected End Date" (from Bonita Serer 5.10.2)
+- "Web Get Number Of Parent Process Instances With Active User And Activity Instance Expected End Date" (from Bonita Server 5.10.2)

 I would have loved to be a fly on the wall when these names were being discussed!